 Himes' detective novels began appearing in 1957 and were translated to and published in French for Marcel Duhamel's Serie Noir before appearing in English, usually a year later.
 Coffin Ed and Gravedigger live on the same street in quiet Queens, share a common-looking but souped-up car, feast on soul food, and prefer to drink double scotches.
 They carry customized weapons: Grave Digger's fires tracer bullets that set people and objects on fire.
 Harlem residents believe that the pair will "shoot a man stone cold dead for crossing an imaginary line."1 The plot uses a motif from Hammett's The Maltese Falcon, for the object of everyone's search, the cotton bale, turns out to be worthless; and, as in Red Harvest, violent mayhem and scene-by-scene plotting dominate the book.
 The escape of Uncle Bud, on the other hand, draws on African-American folk motifs (Brer Rabbit and other tricksters), as do Iris's seduction of the policeman and Col. Calhoun's return of the Back-to-Africa money.
 Most of the minor characters are one-dimensional grotesques reminiscent of Chandler's Farewell, My Lovely, which seems to anticipate the cartoon-like treatment of his characters that Himes delighted in.
 He also used the brilliant repartee and description that had made Chandler celebrated: "He looked like the born victim of a cheating wife" (18), "If the syndicate had wanted to kill him, he'd be decomposed by now" (15).
 At a bar called Big Wilt's Small Paradise Inn, the detectives hear jazz so affecting that Grave Digger feels the instruments are "talking under their clothes" (33).
 This approach to hard-boiled fiction shows the influence of television, cartoons, and comics at a time when white authors, such as Macdonald, were trying to make the genre more literary.

 Himes marked a course for later authors, such as Ishmael Reed in the late 1960s, James Crumley in the 1970s, and Elmore Leonard in the 1980s.
-The movie made of Cotton in 1970 by Melvin Van Peebles (starring Godfrey Cambridge, Raymond St. Jacques and Redd Foxx) led to the Shaft movies (made from Ernest Tidyman's novels) and the "blacksploitation" movies of the late 1970s and early 1980s.
+Cotton was made into a film 1970 by political activist, actor and writer Ossie Davis, who re-wrote consiberably; it starred Godfrey Cambridge, Raymond St. Jacques and Redd Foxx.
+Some critics feel it led to the Shaft movies (made from Ernest Tidyman's novels) and the "blacksploitation" movies of the late 1970s and early 1980s.

 1 Chester Himes, Cotton Comes to Harlem (New York: Vintage, 1988), 116.